thriveweb/see-civil/content/see-civil/infrustructure-projects/foxwell-road-upgrade-works-coomera-activity-centre.md

 specs: |-
   * Location - Coomera, QLD
   * Completion Date - 2019
   * Value - $29 Million
   * Client - Scentre
 date: 2018-10-22T03:54:04.694Z
 projectstatus: completed
 content: >-
+  SEE Civil undertook the Foxwell Road upgrade and Coomera Activity Centre projects as part of the construction of the Coomera Town Centre master planned area.

-  As part of the Coomera Town Centre Master Planned Area, SEE Civil is undertaking road improvement works on Foxwell Road at Coomera.
-Works include widening a section of Foxwell Road, improvements to nearby local roads and the construction of a new local road.
-The works are being undertaken adjacent to the Westfield Coomera construction site on both sides of Foxwell Road and will provide additional capacity around the new shopping centre.
+  **Foxwell Road** works including widening a section of Foxwell Road and improvements to and construction of new local roads.
+Foxwell Road was upgraded to provide additional capacity around the new Coomera shopping centre and improve traffic flows to and from the Pacific Motorway in this area.

-  Coomera Activity Centre ($9.48 million)
+  The **Coomera Activity Centre** project included the bulk and detailed earthworks and civil works for a future recreational parkland area between the Pacific Motorway and the Coomera Train Station.
 videoSection:
   title: SEE Civil - Foxwell Road and Coomera Activity Centre Aerial video
   video: '375565534'
 accordion:
   - title: Scope of works
     content: >-
+      **Foxwell Road upgrade:**

-      * Widening of 750 metres of Foxwell Road to two lanes in each direction, between Railway Road and the Old Pacific Highway
+      * Widening of 750 metres of Foxwell Road to two lanes in each direction, between Railway Road and the Pacific Motorway exit

       * Widening of approximately 640 metres of Railway Road